Configuring Google Workspace Integration for ChromeOS

 V. Configure Domain-wide Delegation

-4. Log in to Google Workspace Admin (https://admin.google.com)
+4. Switch to the Google Workspace Admin tab.

 5. Go to Security > Access and data control > API Controls